regine/meltmodel/README.md

 returned to a command prompt.
 - If everything has gone successfully, there should be a new directory
 ```_site```, the contents of which are the homepage for the model!
-You can now preview the site, make edits and repeat.
+You can now preview the site by opening the HTML files in ```_site```,
+make edits and repeat.

-Jekyll comes with a few useful comand-line options.
+Jekyll comes with a few useful command-line options.

   * When working, it can get tiresome to rebuild the site
   constantly, the ```--watch``` option tells Jekyll to watch